|

-Metafiles |
+Metafiles

 Montage metafiles, also referred to simply as montages (lower case), represent saved configurations of previous invocations of Montage.
-Each montage actually is stored as a group of three files having the same name, suffixed with the extension MO3, FPT, and CDX.
+Each montage actually is stored as a group of three files having the same name, suffixed with the extensions MO3, FPT, and CDX.
 These constituent files are generally treated as a unit, collectively referred to as a single metafile, which is referenced primarily by its MO3 filename.

-Tip: Always remember to work with all three component files (MO3, FPT, and CDX) when copying, moving, or renaming a montage.
+Tip: Always remember to work with all three component files (MO3, FPT, and CDX) when copying, deleting, moving, or renaming a montage.

 Only the Montage executable program and some essentially static support files need to reside in the Montage program directory.
 Montage's dynamic data files (not including icons) are stored separately in metafiles, and you can keep any number of such modular montages under any filing system organization you wish.
 Using Windows Explorer, you can open a montage simply by double-clicking on its primary (MO3) file.